-Major transportation agencies in the Portland-Vancouver region have joined together to lead development of transportation improvements to the 5-mile segment of I-5 from State Route (SR) 500 in Vancouver to Columbia Boulevard in Portland including the bridges across the Columbia River (the bridge influence area).
+Major transportation agencies in the Vancouver-Portland region have joined together to lead development of transportation improvements to the 5-mile segment of Interstate 5 (I-5) between State Route (SR) 500 in Vancouver and Columbia Boulevard in Portland, including the bridges across the Columbia River (the I-5 Bridge Influence Area).
 Improvements are expected to address highway, vehicular freight, transit, pedestrian, and bicycle needs.